MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 These cases are all solved by building and deploying the app again.

+### Uninstalling Preview 1

+If you have an older preview and you have problems uninstalling it, follow these steps:

+1. Delete the folder **C:\Program Files (x86)\Microsoft Visual Studio\Preview\Enterprise\Common7\IDE\Extensions\Xamarin\LiveReload** (NOTE: replace "Enterprise" with your installed edition, and "Preview" with "2017" if you installed to a stable VS)
+2. Open a **Developer command prompt** for that Visual Studio and run `devenv /updateconfiguration`.

 ## Tips & Tricks

 * As long as the Live Reload settings don't change (including the encryption keys, such as if you turn off **Auto-generate encryption keys**) and you build from the same machine, you don't need to build and deploy the app after the initial deploy, unless you change code or dependencies.
 You can just launch again a previously deployed app and it will connect to the last host used.